syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-slide-transitions-in-powerpoint-presentation-slides-cs-vb-net.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slide-transitions/Set-trigger-mode-for-transition).

 ## Set the speed for transition effect

 The speed is the customized property provided by Syncfusion PowerPoint library to set the transition duration mentioned [above](/file-formats/presentation/create-edit-slide-transitions-in-powerpoint-presentation-slides-cs-vb-net#set-the-transition-duration) (in this page) to a customized enumeration values.
 By default, each transition will happen for 2 seconds.
 You can change the following enumeration values to change the duration of a slide transition: